fourtywater/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Once you on the Unintall or change a program screen.
+Once you on the uninstall or change a program screen.
 Select Turn Windows features on or off on the right.
 </p>
 <br />
 <p>